 Durango 132 miles; Grand Junction 132 miles; Denver 471 miles; Salt Lake City 417 miles; Albuquerque 344 miles; Phoenix 586 miles; Oklahoma City 886 miles; Dallas 1,012 miles; Austin 1,047 miles; San Antonio 955 miles; Houston 1,197 miles (all distances are approximate and depend upon starting point, destination point on the river and route taken.)

-This section of the San Miguel usually has a navigable flow in mid summer for a few short weeks, but is too low to paddle at other times during normal years.
+This section of the San Miguel usually has a navigable flow in early to mid summer for a few short weeks, but is too low to paddle at other times during normal years.
 Water quality is generally very good to excellent, flowing clean, clear and cold, but not drinkable without boiling or purifying by other methods.
 Be sure to check the flow before you go.
 Because of the cold water temperature, and the often cool air temperature, layered water-repelling garments (non-cotton) are highly recommended to prevent hypothermia.
 Rapids will generally be rated as Class II below flows of about 1,300 cfs, escalating to Class III when flows exceed 1,300 cfs.

 1. Fire pans are required for all open fires.
 Debris MUST be carried out;